zhullyb/monyhar/monyhar/docs/ui/learn/ui_debugging.md

-# Chromium Desktop UI Debugging Tools and Tips
+# Monyhar Desktop UI Debugging Tools and Tips

-To help develop and debug Chromium desktop UI, this doc shares a set of developer tools and their usages.
+To help develop and debug Monyhar desktop UI, this doc shares a set of developer tools and their usages.